 - Contiform device is a CE Approved, Class 2a Medical Device

-Did you know that around one in three women will suffer from some form of incontinence at some point in their lives?
+Around one in three women will suffer from some form of incontinence at some point in their lives.
 Contiform (formally known as IncoFree) will help you to regain control of your bladder and take control of your life.
-Contiform pessary is a soft vaginal pessary which works by applying gentle pressure on your urethra to stop those embarrassing leaks, it is especially helpful during exercise, after all - why should you have to stop keeping fit and healthy because of bladder weakness?
+Contiform pessary is a soft vaginal pessary that works by applying gentle pressure on your urethra to stop those embarrassing leaks, it is especially helpful during exercise, after all - why should you have to stop keeping fit and healthy because of bladder weakness?

 Contiform can be worn all day, every day if required, or can be just worn during exercise if this is when you find you have problems.
 The starter pack is the ideal place to start if you're not sure what size is best for you.
 This handy pack includes everything you need to get started, including one of each size of pessary, a removal ribbon and instructions for use.